fig-x/fig-x.github.io/README.md

 - [ ] maybe add awards in the `Publication` page
 - [ ] test on a larger screen

-## React App
+# React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Notes

-See `https://github.com/gitname/react-gh-pages` for how to deploy this to Github.
+- See `https://github.com/gitname/react-gh-pages` for how to deploy this to Github.

-See `https://stackoverflow.com/questions/71984401/react-router-not-working-with-github-pages` for routing problems.
+- See `https://stackoverflow.com/questions/71984401/react-router-not-working-with-github-pages` for routing problems.

 ## Available Scripts